Leading A Short-Term Program Abroad

 2 Months Prior to Trip

-- Submit list of all participants on trip (including staff) to IPS Office - full names as they appear on passport, Banner ID number or social security numbers and date of birth of each participant
+- Submit list of all participants on trip (including staff) to CIP Office - full names as they appear on passport, Banner ID number or social security numbers and date of birth of each participant

 - Complete participant checklist on the Study Abroad Web site